 Why is the LinkedIn headline important?

-Your LinkedIn headline is critical as it’s the only customisable personal information people will about of you in listings, group discussions and home feeds.
-When you appear in search results for instance, your name, location and headline will be the three visible bits.
+Your LinkedIn headline is critical as it’s the only customizable personal information people will about you in listings, group discussions, and home feeds.
+When you appear in search results, for instance, your name, location and headline will be the three visible bits.
 That bio you spent 2 weeks writing doesn’t make the cut, nor do your Pulse posts.
-If you haven’t got something interesting written in your headline, you’ll just appear like every other Tom, Dick and Harry who does a similar job to you.
+If you haven’t got something interesting written in your headline, you’ll just appear like every other Tom, Dick, and Harry who does a similar job to you.
 Unless your name is Joe Kickass and you are based in a cool place like Trollhattan or Xanadu, people won’t necessarily feel compelled to click.